seqscope/cartloader/docs/vignettes/intro.md

 These tutorials show how to run the `cartloader` pipeline on a variety of ST platforms, using small, representative datasets.

-Each tutorial begins with data in the platform’s native format.

 For consistency, we curated hippocampus from the mouse brain for each platform, when possible.
 If hippocampal data is unavailable for a given platform, we selected another brain subregion to illustrate the process.

+!!! warning

+    Each tutorial begins with data in the platform’s native format.

 ### Sequencing-based Platforms